Orange-OpenSource/hurl/RELEASING.md

 - Change the release status from draft to public on github
 - Accept the PR from `release/x.y.0` to `master` with `/accept`
 - Run `extra-package.yml` workflow on `master` branch  filling in the `desired tag version` and selecting  wanted extra packages
+  - Once `push to chocolatey` is done, all notifications about validation process will be sent to lepapareil's mail
+  - To make `push to winget` work, please wait for the message "Initiating GitHub login..." in job log and follow the guide !
 - Run `update-branch-version.yml` workflow on `master` branch, filling in the `desired SNAPSHOT version`, it will:
   - Create `bot/update-branch-version-master` branch
   - Checkout this new branch